semperai/amica/docs/guides/using-whispercpp.md

 order: 6
 ---

-You can find the full whisper.cpp documentation [here](https://github.com/ggml-org/whisper.cpp/blob/master/README.md).
+You can find the full whisper.cpp documentation [in the Whisper.cpp README](https://github.com/ggml-org/whisper.cpp/blob/master/README.md).

 ## Step 1 - Clone the repo